What Secrets Did Puccini Know About Leading People?

 Puccini had the instinctive ability to look beyond himself to attribute responsibility for success.

 I think Puccini does provide some interesting lessons for leaders.

 - By clarifying his core purpose he could prevent things from getting between his work and the audiences he wrote for.

 2. As a composer, Puccini didn’t think his work was finished once the ink on the score was dry.
 He worked with the people who had to make the music happen, making sure they understood his vision.
-This means much more than being able to read the music, it goes deeper.
-He wanted them to feel what he meant the music to convey.
+This means much more than being able to read the music; it goes deeper.
+He wanted them to feel what he expected the music to convey.

 When your plan is failing to get traction, ask yourself if you’ve spent enough time buying people into your vision.
 Check if you’ve coached them sufficiently so they instinctively grasp what lies beyond the words that are written in the plan.

 When people start believing in what’s planned, success is far more likely.